GEO and SEO: Rival or Partner?

 Correct Approach

-Separate the two layers: Keep the meta title short and clear for SEO (50–60 characters).
-For GEO, write descriptive and conversational sentences in the body of the content — H1, paragraphs, conclusion sections.
-AI engines read page content, not meta titles; optimizing them separately is both possible and correct.
+Separate the two distinct layers: Keep the meta title short and clear for SEO (50–60 characters).
+For GEO, write descriptive and conversational sentences in the content body — H1, paragraphs, conclusion sections.
+AI engines read the page content, not the meta title; optimizing them separately is both possible and correct.

-Scenario 3: FAQ Explosion — Duplicate Content Trap
+Scenario 3: FAQ Explosion — The Duplicate Content Trap

 What's Happening?

-GEO consultants, claiming "AI engines love the FAQ format," add 10–15 question FAQ blocks under every product and service page.
-The same questions are repeated on different pages with almost identical answers.
+GEO consultants, stating that 'AI engines love the FAQ format,' add FAQ blocks with 10–15 questions under every product and service page.
+The same questions repeat on different pages with almost identical answers.

 SEO Damage